Cannabis has powerful anxiolytic (anti-anxiety) properties, and when administered as-needed, can provide relief from

-Anxiety, like marijuana, comes with stigma but the increasing impact of anxiety disorders on family life and the economy, it’s no wonder everyone seems to be looking for a salve.
+Anxiety, like marijuana, comes with a stigma, but with the increasing impact of anxiety disorders on family life and the economy, it’s no wonder everyone seems to be looking for a salve.

 The relationship between cannabis and anxiety disorders exists, but remains wholly misunderstood.
 Anxiety presents differently in every patient, and there is no definitive cure with conventional drugs, so just imagine something as variant as the cannabis plant.

 Evidence suggests that cannabis has powerful anxiolytic (anti-anxiety) properties, and when administered as-needed, can provide relief from several anxiety disorders, including generalized and social anxiety, obsessive-compulsive disorder, social anxiety, post-traumatic stress disorder, panic disorder, and depression.
 It might even help with a fear of public speaking.

 Just One Puff Could Be Enough for Anxiety

 One thing that holds people back from treating anxiety with cannabis was the myth that it made anxiety worse through the manifestation of paranoia.
 The truth is, while some cannabis users feel a sense of heightened fear and worsened anxiety from marijuana; it is a side-effect that can be controlled with smaller doses as well as a cannabinoid profile that does not produce the effect.
 It is likely that paranoia is a reaction to strains with higher THC content.

 A 2018 study conducted by Washington State University researchers, published in the Journal of Affective Disorders, assessed how varying levels of cannabinoids (chemicals found in marijuana) affected people’s moods and feelings of well-being.
 The team found that a single puff of cannabis high in cannabidiol (CBD) and low in tetrahydrocannabinol (THC), was enough to reduce depression symptoms.
 After two puffs, patients felt less anxious, and after ten they were less stressed.